Kong/docs.konghq.com/app/studio/1.0.x/deploy-to-dev-portal.md

 Insomnia Designer will prompt you for information to connect to your **Kong Admin API**.

-* Enter your API URL
+4. Enter your API URL.
     * >Note: The URL here is the **ADMIN** **API** url set by the `admin_api_uri` property
 * Enter the Workspace for the Developer Portal you want to upload the spec  to
 * If your Admin API uses RBAC, enter the Token for to access the Workspace